RTO data collection

 How do RTOs report VET activity for Queensland students?

-RTOs contracted to deliver VET in Queensland must report to the Queensland Department of Education and Training via
+RTOs contracted to deliver VET in Queensland must report to the QLD DET via

 AVETMISS Validation Software or via the AVETMISS Training Activity facility on DETConnect.